rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH6.md

 ## 6.1 Binary trees

 Binary trees are often used for representing collections of data.
-For our prupose, a **binary tree** is an acyclic graph, where each node has either zero or two nodes called *children*.
+For our purpose, a **binary tree** is an acyclic graph, where each node has either zero or two nodes called *children*.
 If `n2` is a child of `n1`, then `n1` is called the *parent* of `n2`.
 One node, called the *root*, has ni parents.
 All other nodes have exactly one parent.

 The following definition defines the type for a labeled tree: